 At the end of your Route 66 travels, be sure to check out The Georgian Hotel in Santa Monica, California.
-Built in 1933, it was designed to be an intimate hideaway, catering to Los Angeles’ high society.
+Built in 1933, it was designed to be an intimate hideaway, catering to Los Angeles’s high society.
 At the time the hotel was developed, it was nestled in a heavily-wooded shoreline of the little-known seaside community of Santa Monica.
-The dream of Rosamond Borde, a daring and progressive entrepreneur, she commissioned Eugene Durfee to construct the posh resort in an art deco style opening its doors to the rich and famous in 1933.
+Owner, Judge Harry Borde, commissioned Eugene Durfee to construct the posh resort in an art deco style opening its doors to the rich and famous in 1933.

 During prohibition, the Georgian was home to one of Los Angeles’ first speakeasies and soon became the rendezvous point for many up-and-coming Hollywood studio executives and celebrities including Clark Gable and Carole Lombard, who sought secluded weekends away from the cameras.

-The primary reasons for the hotel’s popularity and success was the exclusive, secluded location and the discriminating manner of Rosamond Borde.
+The primary reasons for the hotel’s popularity and success was the exclusive, secluded location.

 Today the old hotel is surrounded by modern office buildings rather than pristine forests, but still continues to attract Hollywood celebrities such as Oliver Stone, Robert DeNiro, and Arnold Schwarzenegger.

 And, according to legend, it continues to play host to a number of other unearthly guests, whether they be famous or infamous.
 In the hotel’s Speakeasy Restaurant, both staff and guests have reported a number of strange phenomena over the years.
 At many times when the restaurant is completely empty, employees have heard loud sighs, gasps, and have been startled by a disembodied voice who greets them with, “Good Morning.”
 At other times the sounds of running footsteps are heard throughout the restaurant when no one is there and a number of transparent apparitions have been seen.